ray-bun/bitlookup/README.md

 https://www.hirensbootcd.org/usb-booting/
 ```

+# PowerShell script

-# PowerShell script to get machine serial and then retrieve the BitLocker key from the API endpoint.
-Please remember to update the domain in the script
+This script will retrieve the user machine serial and then obtain the BitLocker key from the API endpoint.
+Please remember to update the domain in the script.
+Boot with the bootable USB, run the below PowerShell script

 ```
 https://gist.github.com/ray-bun/b6fdf1e77282862665b597dc3f1765dc